 Reduced juice sportsbooks are a great option for players looking to lower the house edge and keep more of their bankroll intact.
-This article will explain the concept of a reduced juice sportsbook and give several examples of the differences between traditional sportsbooks and the reduced juice ones.
+This article explains the concept of a reduced juice sportsbook and give several examples of the differences between traditional bookmakers and the reduced juice ones.

-For decades, virtually all sportsbooks charged the same juice, or vigorish, on straight pointspread bets: -110.
+For decades, virtually all bookies charged the same juice, or vigorish, on straight pointspread bets: -110.
 This means that if you placed a bet on a spread, you would have to risk $110 for every $100 won.
-This offered the sportsbooks a nice edge on all bets placed and helped them pile up massive profits.
+This offered the betting sites a nice edge on all bets placed and helped them pile up massive profits.

 Some books offer reduced juice on certain sports, or only at certain times of day/night.
 Others offer it continuously and have ditched the standard model of -110/-110 juice.
 There are pros and cons to each type of book.

 From the player’s perspective, all else being equal, you would certainly prefer a reduced juice book to one with the standard -110 juice.
 However, as in life in general, other things are not always equal.

 For example, a book that offers reduced juice is probably less likely to offer generous bonuses, or may have tighter restrictions on bonuses.